 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency

-Environmental is considered to be a moderate bonus-based field due to the generally limited involvement in direct revenue generation, with exceptions of course.
+Environmental is considered to be a moderate bonus-based field.
 The people who get the highest bonuses are usually somehow involved in the revenue generation cycle.

 49% of surveyed staff in Environmental reported that they haven't received any bonuses or incentives in the previous year while 51% said that they received at least one form of monetary bonus.